-Actual climb starts from here.
-With full preparation climb to High Camp striking off left up the steep hillside and slope narrows entering a steep rock channel.
+The actual climb starts from here.
+With full preparation climb to High Camp striking off left up the steep hillside and the slope narrows entering a steep rock channel.

 Day 17:High Camp - Summit 6189m. - Base Camp - Chhukung: 8-10 hours climb